The Prize Winner of Defiance, Ohio

-The Prize Winner of Defiance, Ohio is a 2005 American biographical film written and directed by Jane Anderson.
-It is based on the book by Terry Ryan, and stars Julianne Moore, Woody Harrelson, and Laura Dern.
-The film received a limited release on October 14, 2005.
+The Prize Winner of Defiance, Ohio is a 2005 American biographical drama film written and directed by Jane Anderson.
+It is based on the book of the same name by Terry Ryan, and stars Julianne Moore, Woody Harrelson, and Laura Dern.
+The film was produced by Revolution Studios and ImageMovers and received a limited release on October 14, 2005 by Go Fish Pictures.

 Plot

-The Prize Winner of Defiance, Ohio is based on the true story of housewife Evelyn Ryan, who helped support her husband, Kelly, and their 10 children by winning jingle-writing contests.
+In Defiance, Ohio, housewife Evelyn Ryan managed to support her husband, Kelly, and their 10 children by winning jingle-writing contests.
 Kelly failed to support his family, in part due to apparent alcoholism and low self-esteem.
-He dreamed of being a singer, but lost his singing voice in a car accident, and was often cruel and abusive.
+He dreamed of being a singer but lost his singing voice in a car accident, and was often cruel, abusive, and prone to violent outbursts when he is drunk.

-Evelyn wins a large freezer, ice buckets, a washer, and dryer set, a trip to New York City, sleds, boots, a pony, a palm tree, a window, a sports car, a shopping spree in her local grocery store, ice crushers, a camera, dance shoes, a boat motor, pogo sticks, a case of dog food, and a lifetime supply of bird seed.
-Kelly, who feels like his role as provider for the family is being threatened, criticizes Evelyn, and damages the prizes she wins.
+Evelyn wins useful things such as a large freezer, ice buckets, a washer and dryer set, a trip to New York City, a window, a sports car, a shopping spree in her local grocery store, and ice crushers; as well as less useful or necessary things like sleds, boots, a pony, a palm tree, a camera, dance shoes, a boat motor, pogo sticks, a case of dog food, and a lifetime supply of bird seed, which she exchanges for money.
+Kelly, who feels like his role as provider for the family is being threatened, criticizes Evelyn and damages some of the prizes she keeps.
 Their children side with her.
 Kelly gets angry at Evelyn, and accidentally knocks her over while she is carrying 12 full glass bottles of milk, causing her to nearly sever a ligament.
 Evelyn is able to talk him down after each incident, and, temporarily at least, he treats her better.
-As time passes, the older children start moving out for college and participating in sport career, lessening some burdens to the family.
+As time passes, the older children start moving out for college and participating in sports careers, lessening some burdens on the family.

 Evelyn is largely isolated because of the hours she has to spend caring for the children, and the lack of local intellectual equals.
-However, she is contacted by a group of other contest-entering mid-western housewives, and befriends them.
+However, she is contacted by a group of other contest-entering mid-western housewives and befriends them.
 Ultimately, Evelyn discovers that Kelly had secretly taken out a second mortgage on their house and never made payments on it, leaving the family subject to an almost-certain foreclosure.
 The children pray for their mother's miraculous victory in a contest sponsored by Dr Pepper.
-She wins, and pays the mortgage on the house.
+She wins and pays the mortgage on the house.

-Years later, it is revealed that after Kelly died, Evelyn finds out that he has placed his pension checks in a bank account especially for her to make up all the failures he made as a husband and father.
+Years later, it is revealed that after Kelly died, Evelyn finds out that he has placed his pension checks in a bank account especially for her to make up for all the failures he made as a husband and father.
 The actual Ryan children are then shown as adults.